brettbuddin/lectric/README.md

       console.log('We just moved!
 Our current position is:' + s.position.x);
     });

-Unsubscribing a hook looks like this:
+Unsubscribing from a hook looks like this:

     var handler = slider.subscribe('move', function(s, event) {